miarec/ansible-promtail/README.md

 ## Role Variables
-The following variables define how promtail reports to loki Example using IP address, loki server at `1.2.3.4:3100`
+The following variables define how promtail reports to loki

+Example using IP address, loki server at `1.2.3.4:3100`
 ```
 loki_url: "1.2.3.4"             # IP address of the Loki Server
 loki_http_listen_port: 3100     # TCP port Loki server is listening
 loki_grpc_port: 0               # GRPC port Loki server listens, 0 means a random port
-promtail_hostname: "promtail"   # Unique name for Promtail endpoint to be identified by
 ```
 Example using FQDN, loki server at `loki.example.com:3105`
 ```